Water Heater

 • Your service yard is tiny and there's no room for a tank.

 Cost: roughly $120–$280 supply + install for the common brands (Joven, 707, 88) in HDB flats.
-They last 5–8 years on average.
+Treat that as an indicative July 2026 bracket and confirm the model, scope and warranty in writing.

 When storage is the right call